On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: Notation and First Results

-Throughout, $\p=(p_1,p_2,\ldots,p_n)$ denotes a position in the game, where $p_i$ is the height of the $i^{\text{th}}$ stack.
-Since the order of the stacks does not matter, we assume that any position is in \emph {canonical form}, that is, ordered with non-decreasing stack heights, so $p_n=\max(\p)$.
-An option of a position $\p$ is a position that can be reached by a legal move from $\p$.
-We will denote it by $\p'=(p_1',p_2',\ldots,p_n')$.
-We also use $\sp$ to denote the sum of the stack heights of position $\p$, and $\P_{n,k}$ to denote the set of $\P$-positions of the game \ruleset{Slow Exact} $k$-\Nim.
+For ease of readability, we will denote the game \ruleset{Slow$A$-Nim} by $\SN{n}{A}$.
+If the set $A$ is a singleton, we will use $\SN{n}{i}$ instead of $\SN{n}{\{i\}}$.
+Throughout, $\p=(p_1,\dots,p_n)$ denotes a position in the game, where $p_i$ is the height of the $i^{\text{th}}$ stack.
+Since the order of the stacks does not matter, we assume that any position is in \emph {canonical form}, that is, ordered with non-decreasing stack heights, so $p_1=\min(\p)$ and $p_n=\max(\p)$.
+An \emph{option} of a position $\p$ is a position that can be reached by a legal move from $\p$.
+We will denote it by $\p'=(p_1',\dots,p_n')$.
+We also use $\sp$ to denote the sum of the stack heights of position $\p$, and $\P_{n,k}$ to denote the $\P$-positions of the game \SN{n}{k}.
 For a more general set $A$, we denote the \P-positions by $\P_{n,A}$ and let $a=\min(A)$.